The Rack Railway, Diakopto-Kalavryta, an amazing journey

 The train features special pinions inside the wheels, which are used when the steep gradient increases and latch on the rail, both during the ascent and descent.

 The train covers a distance of 22 kilometers and reaches an altitude of 750 meters.
-The journey lasts for approximately one hour, departs from Diakofto and terminates in Kalavryta, with an intermediate stop in Megalo Spilaio.
+The journey lasts for approximately one hour, departs from Diakopto and terminates in Kalavryta, with an intermediate stop in Megalo Spilaio.

 It passes through the gorge next to Vouraikos River that creates small and bigger waterfalls and natural pools.
 In fact, in the location Katarraktis the river plunges impetuously and almost vertically under the railway bridge.